Run, Run, Run

 Then—she gasped.

-Countless bodies laid across the floor, shards of glass embedded in their skin.
+Countless bodies lay scattered across the floor, small forms in familiar clothes.
+Shards of glass embedded in their skin caught what little light filtered through the destruction.

 She screamed.